devrandom0/urnetwork-client/README.md

 ## docker-compose

 A basic compose file is provided at `docker-compose.yml` in this directory.
 It builds the image, enables NET_ADMIN and /dev/net/tun, uses host networking, and persists JWTs to a named volume.
+By default it tags the local image as `moghaddas/urnetwork-client:local`.
+To use a published image, set the `image:` to `moghaddas/urnetwork-client:<version>`.
 Examples:

 ```bash
 # build